 When a student engages in misconduct, support services are provided to address the student's inappropriate behavior and/or underlying needs in conjunction with disciplinary action.
-The goal is to foster social-emotional growth and pro-social behavior and prevent future misbehavior.

-Supports and Intervention Options

-For students serving a long-term suspension, student support services are provided at an alternate instructional site.
-Contact between the site and the student's home school is established to ensure academic progress and a successful transition upon return.

-Range of Supports and Intervention Options

-- Teacher conference/classroom observation

-- Peer mediation; conflict resolution

-- Restorative practices (e.g., circle or formal restorative conference)

-- Assignment of a mentor/coach

-- Guidance lessons in classrooms

-- Social-emotional learning

-- Individual behavioral contract or progress reports

-- Collaborative problem solving

-- Referral to Student Support Team (PPT)- when available

-- Parent Contact

-- Guidance conference

-- Individual and/or small group counseling

-- Referral to school nurse or school-based health clinic or external health care provider

-- Referral for academic support services

-- Referral to external mental health counseling provider or community based organization

-- Referral to counseling for bullying, intimidation or harassment

-- Referral to counseling for youth relationship abuse or sexual violence

-- Referral to substance abuse counseling

-- Referral to attendance teacher/coordinator

-- Functional Behavioral Assessment (FBA)/ Behavioral Intervention Plan (BIP) for students with special needs

-- School counselor and/or other support staff and/or administrator/student conference

-Disciplinary Response Options Long-Term Suspension after Superintendent's

-Hearing

-- One school year without review for early reinstatement - One school year with review at 90 and 135 days - 60-90 school days with review every 30 school days - 30-59 school days with review at 30 school days for suspensions of 39 or more school days - 11-29 school days - 6-10 school days - Immediate reinstatement

-Teacher Removal or Principal's Suspension

-- Removal from classroom by teacher - Principal's suspension (up to 5 school days)

-Range of In-School Disciplinary Response(s)

-- Formal restorative conference

-- Individual behavior contract

-- Short-term progress reports

-- Referral to Pupil Personnel Team (PPT)

-- Supervisor's conference with student

-- In-school disciplinary action (e.g., detention, in-school suspension)

-- Parent conference

-- Student/teacher conference

-- Administrator/parent and/student conference

-- Administrator meeting with student to address wrongdoing and its consequences

-Initial Response(s)

-When a student experiences difficulty or engages in inappropriate behavior, the teacher contacts the parent and, depending on the nature and severity of the behavior and the age and maturity level of the student, takes one or more of the following steps: has a conference with the student; refers the student to a school counselor and/or to the PPT.
+The goal is to foster social-emotional growth and pro-social behavior and prevent future misbehavior prevent future misbehavior.
+Supports and Intervention Options Disciplinary Response Options services a between the ensure acc Range of A B B B B B B B B B B B B B B B B B B B Supports and Intervention Options Intervention Options Intervention a long-term suspension, student support ire provided at an alternate instructional site.
+Contact he site and the student's home school is established to ademic progress and a successful transition upon return.
+Supports and Intervention Options Feacher conference/classroom observation Peer mediation; conflict resolution Restorative practices (e.g., circle or formal restorative conference) Assignment of a mentor/coach Guidance lessons in classrooms Social-emotional learning Individual behavioral contract or progress reports Collaborative problem solving Referral to Student Support Team (PPT)- when available Parent Contact Guidance conference Individual and/or small group counseling Referral to school nurse or school-based health clinic or external health care provider Referral to counseling for bullying, intimidation or for arassment Referral to counseling for bullying, intimidation or for arassment Referral to substance abuse counseling Referral to substance abuse counseling Referral to attendance teacher/coordinator Functional Behavioral Assessment (FBA)/ Behavioral Intervention Plan (BIP) for students with special needs School counselor and/or other support staff and/or administrator/student conference Long-Term Suspension after Superintendent's Hearing Permanent suspension/expulsion One school year without review for early reinstatement One school year with review at 90 and 135 days 60-90 school days with review every 30 school days 30-59 school days with review at 30 school days 11-29 school days 6-10 school days 11-29 school days 6-10 school days Immediate reinstatement Teacher Removal or Principal's Suspension Removal from classroom by teacher Principal's suspension (up to 5 school days) Range of In-School Disciplinary Response(s) Formal restorative conference Individual behavior contract Short-term progress reports Referral to Pupil Personnel Team (PPT) Supervisor's conference with student In-school disciplinary action (e.g., detention, in-school suspension) Parent conference Student/teacher conference Administrator/parent and student conference Administrator meeting with student to address wrongdoing and its consequences Initial Response(s) When a student experiences difficulty or engages in inappropriate behavior, the teacher contacts the parent and, depending on the nature and severity of the behavior and the age and maturity level of the student, takes one or more of the following steps: has a conference with the student; refers the student to a school counselor and/or to the PPT.
 One or more interventions and/or options for primary disciplinary consequences are used to address the student's behavior.